nishantlpegasian-bit/cf-ai-travel-assitant/README.md

-# LLM Chat Application Template
+# Travel Assistant based on CloudFlareLLM Chat Application Template

 A simple, ready-to-deploy chat application template powered by Cloudflare Workers AI.
 This template provides a clean starting point for building AI chat applications with streaming responses.